 On my last trip, I purchased a couple of pictures even though I took a bunch with my own camera.
 Some pictures were just too cute to pass up.
 I spent nearly $100 purchasing pictures, so I figured I would try the memory maker.

 The nice thing is that once you download the pictures, they are all yours to do what you please.
 This year, I was thinking about sending my pictures to Shutterfly to make photo gifts for my family.

 Things you must bring to Disney World if you have a toddler or small children

 Autograph book – You can purchase one at the park or before your trip at the Disney store or Amazon.
 Bring it to the parks every day so your child can get autographs of all the characters and princesses.

 Sunscreen (even in winter)

-Bag- Bring a bag to the park so you have somewhere to keep your toddlers things.
-Store it in your strollers under compartment.
-Bring diapers, Sippy cups, extra wipes, something to keep your toddler busy while waiting in line, sunscreen, extra clothes, towel from your room (wiping down seats after it rains, save your place at the parade).
+Backpack or Bag- Bring a bag to the park so you have somewhere to keep your toddler’s things.
+Store it in your stroller under the compartment.
+Bring diapers, Sippy cups, extra wipes to keep your toddler busy while waiting in line, sunscreen, extra clothes, and a towel from your room (wiping down seats after it rains, save your place at the parade).

 Jacket or sweatshirt